uptrend-tech/uptrend-redux-modules/README.md

 At Uptrend we enjoy building React applications and have had success using redux + normalizr to manage state and redux-saga + redux-saga-thunk to orchestrate application side effects (i.e. asynchronous things like data fetching).
-Code is easy to understand and typically works as expected but one criticism could be had about the amount of ceremony and boilerplate it takes.
+Code is easy to understand and typically works as expected but someone could have a criticism about the amount of ceremony and boilerplate required.

-Typically whenever a new type of thing (an entity) was added to our app we were required to add reducers, actions, sagas, schemas, selectors, and container components for basic CRUD functionality.
+Typically, whenever adding a new entity to an app it required us to write reducers, actions, sagas, schemas, selectors, and container components to get basic CRUD functionality.

 ## This solution

-Create a concise and straight forward way to make HTTP requests that normalize response handling including normalization of response data into index entities in the redux store.
-To get CRUD functionality for a new entity you simply add a Normalizr schema and use the provided actions and selectors provided by URM (uptrend-redux-modules).
+Create a concise and straightforward way to make HTTP requests that normalize response handling including normalization of response data into index entities in the redux store.
+To get CRUD functionality for a new entity, you add a normalizr schema and use the provided actions and selectors provided by URM (uptrend-redux-modules).
 URM also provides render prop React components that simplify and reduce the amount of code needed.

-Below are some code examples to highlight what using URM resource and entities looks like:
+Below are code examples to highlight what using URM resource and entities looks
+like:

 ### ResourceDetailLoader Component